South Salem's Evina Westbrook named McDonald's All American

 The 6-foot senior guard is the only player from Oregon among the 48 players in the nation selected to play in the game this year.

-Westbrook is one of four Tennessee signees who were chosen for the game: Reinna Davis from Ribault of Jacksonville, Fla., Anastasia Hayes from Riverdale of Murfessboro, Tenn., and Kasiyahna Kushkituah from Saint Francis or Alpharetta, Ga., were selected to the East team.
+Westbrook is one of four Tennessee signees who were chosen for the game: Rennia Davis from Ribault of Jacksonville, Fla., Anastasia Hayes from Riverdale of Murfessboro, Tenn., and Kasiyahna Kushkituah from Saint Francis or Alpharetta, Ga., were selected to the East team.

 Other area athletes who were nominated for the game were McNary’s Sydney Hunter and Kailey Doutt, South Salem’s Dani Harley, West Salem’s Delaney Henery, Western Mennonite’s Madison Hull and Blanchet’s Sophia Poole.